 Here are 4 ways you can assess whether your hospital needs portable medical suction.

-Every place in America experiences its fair share of bad weather, but as this slideshow from Bankrate.com demonstrates, 10 states account for nearly one-third of all declared major disasters over the last 60 years.
-If your facility is located in one of these states, you would be wise to consider implementing redundant systems such as having plenty of portable medical suction devices on hand in the event of a generator failure.
+Every place in America experiences its fair share of bad weather.
+As the National Risk Index shows, some communities are more at risk than others.
+If your facility is located in one of these areas, you would be wise to consider implementing redundant systems, such as having plenty of portable medical suction devices on hand in the event of a generator failure.
 Is your state on the list?

-A study published in 2012 in Transactions of the American Clinical and Climatological Association declared, “America’s emergency rooms (ERs) are in crisis.”
 When your ER is overflowing, how do you handle an aspiration emergency in the waiting room, where your patient may be lying unconscious on the floor, nowhere near a wall suction port?
-This situation not only affects patient safety but potentially impacts hospital liability, as well.
+This situation not only affects patient safety but also potentially impacts hospital liability, as well.
 In a case like this, you should always have emergency medical suction machines on hand.
-During time of pandemic such as today’s COVID, ERs and ICUs can go from normal patient care levels to overcrowded very quickly.
+During a time of pandemic such as COVID, ERs and ICUs can go from normal patient care levels to overcrowded very quickly.

 The most logical way to ensure good quality suction is at hand during a resuscitation procedure is to put that suction on the crash cart.
 The device should be able to run autonomously from battery power – thus eliminating the time required to find an outlet and plug in, or worse yet, discover there is no outlet within reach.
 In addition to being able to run autonomously off of batteries, the portable suction machine should be powerful enough to enable the removal of the most viscous, chunky materials, as well as adjustable in case the patient is very young.